Nextiva / Blog / VoIP

 Advantages of VoIP

-1. Lower pricing – Reduces call costs with internal and internet calling by up to 50%; reduces on-site maintenance and repair costs, too.
+• Lower pricing: Reduces call costs with internal and internet calling by up to 50%; reduces on-site maintenance and repair costs, too.

-2. High-quality sound – Internet connectivity enables HD call quality; management tools check for potential network issues.
+• High-quality sound: Internet connectivity enables HD call quality; management tools check for potential network issues.

-3. Advanced features – Offers premium features like auto attendants, call recording, and call queues – without having businesses install expensive add-ons.
+• Advanced features: Offers premium features like auto attendants, call recording, and call queues, without having businesses install expensive add-ons.

-4. Cheap international calls – International long-distance rates are as low as $0.04 per minute to call Mexico or $0.01 to reach the United Kingdom.
+• Cheap international calls: International long-distance rates are as low as $0.04 per minute to call Mexico or $0.01 to reach the United Kingdom.

-5. Fast deployment – Only takes an internet connection and a softphone or handset to set up.
+• Fast deployment: Only takes an internet connection and a softphone or handset to set up.

 Desk phones aren’t expensive; you can even get them free from your VoIP service provider.
 Plus, they often include a mobile app you can use on your desktop or mobile device to make calls instead of using a traditional handset.

 The only real downside of using VoIP instead of a traditional phone system is that you rely on your internet connection for call quality.
-Make sure to audit your internet connection before you move to VoIP.
+It’s recommended to audit your internet connection before switching to VoIP.
+Here are some more roadblocks you can hit with VoIP and how to tackle them.

 Best VoIP Phone System Features